What is the University of Oregon’s policy on cannabis?

 What is the active ingredient in cannabis?

-All forms of cannabis are mind-altering.
-In other words, they change how the brain works.
-The main active chemincal in cannabis is THC (delta-9-tetrahydrocannabinol).
+The main active chemical in cannabis is THC (delta-9-tetrahydrocannabinol).
 Cannabis' affects on users depends on its strength or potency, which is related to the amount of THC it contains.

 What does cannabis do to the brain?

 Some studies show that when people smoke large amounts of cannabis for years, the drug takes its toll on mental functions.
-Heavy or daily use of cannabis affects the parts of the brain that control memory, attention, and learning.
-A working short-term memory is needed to learn and perform tasks that call for more than one or two steps.
+Heavy or daily use of cannabis affects the parts of the brain that control memory, attention, thinking, and learning.

 How does cannabis affect driving?

 Cannabis impairs the skills required to drive safely: alertness, concentration, coordination, and reaction time.
 Cannabis use can make it difficult to judge distances and react to signals and sounds on the road.
-Data have also shown that while smoking cannabis, people show the same lack of coordination on standard "drunk driver" tests as do people who have had too much to drink.
+Data have also shown that while smoking cannabis people show the same lack of coordination on standard impaired driving tests as do people who have had too much to drink.

 Can people become addicted to cannabis?

-Yes, long-term cannabis use can lead to addiction in some people, meaning that they cannot control their urges to seek out and use cannabis, even though it negatively affects their family relationships, school performance, and recreational activities.
+Yes, long-term cannabis use can lead to dependence in some people, meaning that they cannot control their urges to seek out and use cannabis despite negative consequences.
 Also, some frequent, heavy cannabis users develop “tolerance” to its effects.
 This means they need larger and larger amounts to get the same desired effects as they used to get from smaller amounts.

 What if someone wants to stop using cannabis?